 Our ability to generate revenue from our sale of RNG or our generation and sale of RINs and LCFS Credits depends on a number of factors, including the markets for RNG as a vehicle fuel and for these credits.
 The market for RNG as a vehicle fuel is subject to the same fluctuations and unpredictability that impact the market for natural gas vehicle fuel generally, which is discussed in these risk factors above.
 The markets for RINs and LCFS Credits have been volatile and unpredictable in recent periods, and the prices for these credits have been subject to significant fluctuations.
 Additionally, the value of RINs and LCFS Credits, and consequently the revenue levels we may receive from our sale of these credits, may be adversely affected by changes to the federal and state programs under which these credits are generated and sold.
 Further, our ability to generate revenue from sales of these credits depends on our strict compliance with these federal and state programs, which are complex and subject to change and can involve a significant degree of judgment.
 If the agencies that administer and enforce these programs disagree with our judgments, otherwise determine we are not in compliance, conduct reviews of our activities or make changes to the programs, then our ability to generate or sell these credits could be temporarily restricted pending completion of reviews or as a penalty, permanently limited or lost entirely, and we could also be subject to fines or other sanctions.
 Any of these outcomes could force us to purchase credits in the open market to cover any credits we have contracted to sell, retire credits we may have generated but not yet sold, eliminate or reduce a significant revenue stream or incur substantial additional and unplanned expenses.
-Further, following our sale of certain assets related to our RNG business in the BP Transaction, the amount of revenue we generate from sales of RINs and LCFS Credits has decreased, which has and will continue to adversely affect our revenue levels (as compared or other local resistance, any of which could prevent us or our customers from building new stations on these sites or limit or restrict the use of new or existing stations.
-Any such difficulties, resistance or limitations or any failure to comply with local permit, land use or zoning requirements could restrict our activities or expose us to fines, reputational damage or other liabilities, which would harm our business and results of operations.
-In addition, we act as the general contractor and construction manager for new station construction and facility modification projects, and we typically rely on licensed subcontractors to perform the construction work.
-We may be liable for any damage we or our subcontractors cause or for injuries suffered by our employees or our subcontractors' employees during the course of work on our projects.
-Additionally, shortages of skilled subcontractor labor could significantly delay a project or otherwise increase our costs.
-Further, our expected profit from a project is based in part on assumptions about the cost of the project, and cost overruns, delays or other execution issues may, in the case of projects we complete and sell to customers, result in our failure to achieve our expected margins or cover our costs, and in the case of projects we build and own, result in our failure to achieve an acceptable rate of return.
-If any of these events were to occur, our business, operating results and liquidity could be negatively affected.
+Further, following our sale of certain assets related to our RNG business in the BP Transaction, the amount of revenue we generate from sales of RINs and LCFS Credits has decreased, which has and will continue to adversely affect our revenue levels (as compared to the level of revenue contributed by sales of these credits before completion of the BP Transaction) and financial results.
+Moreover, in the absence of federal and state programs that support the RNG vehicle fuel market, including premium prices for RNG, or that allow the generation and sale of RINs, LCFS Credits or other credits, or if our customers are not willing to pay a premium for RNG, we may be unable to operate our RNG business profitably or at all.